myparcelnl/woocommerce/readme.txt

 * Fix: Save settings with a new update
 * Improvement: MyParcel delivery header titel
 * Improvement: Support WooCommerce 3.5.0
+* Improvement: add preliminary support for "digitale postzegel"

 = 3.0.2 (2018-10-09) =
 * Fix: Error a non-numeric value encountered in class-wcmp-frontend-settings.php
 * Fix: Notice Undefined index: checkout_position
-* Fix: Add version number after the checkout.css call
+* Fix: Add version number after the nl-checkout.css call

 = 3.0.0 (2018-10-09) =
 * Changes: The whole checkout has a new look.
 A choice has been made to go back to the basic checkout.
 The checkout is designed so that he will take the styling of the website.